winstonbullen/DuoCode/backend/API.md

 #### `/app` - the app itself
 - Method: `GET`
-- returns the app's web content!
+- returns the app's web content if the user is logged in, otherwise the login page
 - Response:
   - 200 - success
   - 401 - user is unauthorized